quantmind/pulsar/README.rst

 * psutil_: if installed, a ``system`` key is available in the dictionary returned by Actor info method.
 * ujson_: if installed it is used instead of the native ``json`` module.
-* twisted_: required by the ``pulsar.apps.tx`` application when using pulsar with twisted protocols.
 * django_: required by the ``pulsar.apps.pulse`` application.